 ANTH 292 Business Anthropology: Culture and International Business.
 Introduction to the impact of cultural variation on the functional areas of business with emphasis on globalization and the development of the world system.
-3 semester hours.
-Anthropology Core Elective.
+3 semester credit hours.

 ANTH 309 People, Culture & Environment.
 The relationship between environment and social organization including subsistence activities, resource exploitation and development.
-3 semester hours.
+3 semester credit hours.